argoproj-archive/docs/content/yaml/argo_tutorial_4_deploy_stateful_odoo_app_volume.md

 # Tutorial 4: Deploy a Stateful App

-This tutorial shows how to deploy and scale a stateful, containerized application named Odoo ([https://www.odoo.com](https://www.odoo.com/)).
+This tutorial shows how to deploy and scale a stateful, containerized application named Odoo ([https://www.odoo.com](https://www.odoo.com/)) that uses volumes.
 Odoo is an open source, two-tiered, ERP and CRM app that has an app server and a PostgreSQL database.

-This tutorial also uses two AWS EBS volumes to persist data: One volume for persisting the app server files and another volume for persisting the PostgreSQL database.
+This tutorial uses two AWS EBS volumes to persist data: One volume for persisting the app server files and another volume for persisting the PostgreSQL database.

 These are the steps you'll run in this workflow for deploying the containerized, stateful app that uses volumes: